aiven/terraform-provider-aiven/docs/resources/opensearch.md

 - `refresh_rate_limit_count` (Number) The maximum number of unknown key IDs in the time frame.
 Default is 10.
 Optional.
 Default: `10`.
 - `refresh_rate_limit_time_window_ms` (Number) The time frame to use when checking the maximum number of unknown key IDs, in milliseconds.
 Optional.Default is 10000 (10 seconds).
 Default: `10000`.
 - `roles_key` (String) The key in the JSON payload that stores the user’s roles.
 The value of this key must be a comma-separated list of roles.
 Required only if you want to use roles in the JWT.
 Example: `roles`.
 - `scope` (String) The scope of the identity token issued by the IdP.
 Optional.
 Default is openid profile email address phone.
-Example: ``.
 - `subject_key` (String) The key in the JSON payload that stores the user’s name.
 If not defined, the subject registered claim is used.
 Most IdP providers use the preferred_username claim.
 Optional.
 Example: `preferred_username`.